nmeisenzahl/hijack-kubernetes/docs/env.md

 ## Attacker host

-You will also need a host (virtual machine) with a public IP and open port (to connect the reverse shell too).
-I would recommend spinning up a virtual machine in Azure.
+You also need a host (virtual machine) with a public IP address and an open port (for the reverse shell connection).

 ``` bash
 az vm create \